AdobeDocs/journey-optimizer.en/help/using/personalization/functions/helpers.md

 **Example**

-The following example lets all sums of product totals with the transaction in USD where the sum is greater than $100 and less than $1000.
+The following example lets you calculate the total sum of prices for products in the cart with prices between 100 and 1000.

 ```sql
 {% let sum = 0%}